Imoustak/Dockerventure/Taming_the_Docker_beast-Dockerventure_Part_2/README.md

 docker push moustakis/myflaskserver:0.0.1
 ```

-This will automatically create a public repository for our image go ahead and explore your newliy published image [here](https://hub.docker.com/repositories).
+This will automatically create a public repository for our image.
+Go ahead and explore your newliy published image [here](https://hub.docker.com/repositories).
 Congrats on your first published image!

 ## Dockerfile Best Practises